rkibel/Computer_Architecture_Project/readme.txt

+# Performance-Oriented Fluid Simulation
+### This project is a fluid simulation focused on optimizing performance by computing particle collisions in parallel.

 This project contains fluid (main), sim (simulation modules), ftest and utest (self-explanatory), and must contain:
 - in/ for large.fld and small.fld